ASFHyP3/hyp3-docs/docs/using/paid_processing.md

    then click the **Continue** button.
 It is very important to enter your username correctly, as the credits you purchase will be associated with this username.

-    - You can add credits linked to multiple EDL usernames to the same cart.
+    - You can purchase credits for multiple EDL usernames in one order.
 To add additional credits linked to a different username, click the **Continue Shopping** button, and add another amount of credits to your cart.
-      You will again be prompted for an EDL username, and you can enter the other username.
+      You will again be prompted for an EDL username, and you can enter a different username.

 3. When you are ready to check out, click the **Checkout** button.
 You do not need to Login on the Checkout page.
    Simply enter your email in the *Contact Information* section, and click the **Checkout as Guest** button.